Sheila Curran Bernard

 Please see www.sheilacurranbernard.com

 Filmmaker, writer, consultant, more than 50 hours of nationally- and internationally broadcast films, primarily documentary.
 Recognition includes a national Emmy Award for writing, the George Foster Peabody Award, the Cine Golden Eagle, and the Alfred I. duPont-Columbia University Award, along with fellowships at the MacDowell Colony for the Arts and the Virginia Center for the Creative Arts.
 Recipient, 2016 named New York Foundation for the Arts Fellowship in Playwriting/Screenwriting.
+Author, DOCUMENTARY STORYTELLING, now in its 4th edition and available in Korean, Chinese, Portuguese, Japanese, and Polish.
+Co-author with Kenn Rabin, ARCHIVAL STORYTELLING.

 Slavery by Another Name, writer (2012)